FREE SHIPPING on orders of $85 or more

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Spikes family name include Speak, Speck, Speake, Speke and others.

-Another 97 words (7 lines of text) are included under the topic Early Spikes Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Spikes Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Spikes family to immigrate North America: